 According to the Centers for Disease Control and Prevention (CDC),

 In this article, we discuss the different types of diabetes, their causes and symptoms, how to manage them, and whether it is possible to reduce the risk of getting diabetes.

 Type 1 diabetes is an autoimmune disease that attacks the pancreas, leading to an insulin deficiency.

 Type 1 diabetes most commonly appears in childhood or adolescence, but people of any age can develop type 1 diabetes.

-A 2017 article in Point Care indicates that people with type 1 diabetes account for 5–10% of those with diabetes.
+A 2017 article in Point Care indicates that people with type 1 diabetes account for

 Type 1 diabetes develops due to an autoimmune reaction.
 This causes the immune system, or T cells, to attack and destroy insulin-producing cells in the pancreas.
 This means the pancreas is unable to produce insulin.